James Elliott Moore II: Early life and education

+Career

 Academic career

 Before joining the University of Southern California, he was a faculty member at Northwestern University's Technological Institute, now the McCormick School of Engineering and Applied Science.

 Moore joined USC in 1988 and received tenure in 1993 at the School of Urban and Regional Planning, now the Sol Price School of Public Policy.
-Concerned by an ongoing loss of scientific rigor and economic thinking in the urban planning literature, he began to focus more on his secondary appointment in USC’s School of Engineering.
+Concerned by an ongoing loss of scientific rigor and economic thinking in the urban planning literature, he began to focus more on his secondary appointment in USC's School of Engineering.
 In 1998, he changed his primary appointment to the Viterbi School of Engineering's Astani Department of Civil and Environmental Engineering, where he received tenure while retaining a secondary appointment in the School of Urban Planning and Development.
 In 2003, Moore applied for and received tenure at the Epstein Department of Industrial and Systems Engineering, retaining secondary appointments in public policy and civil engineering.

 He was appointed chair of the Epstein Department in 2004, serving until 2010.
 He was appointed Viterbi School of Engineering vice Dean for academic programs in 2011, serving until removed by the Dean in 2017.

 In 1998, Moore took a sabbatical to work with the California Research Bureau and USC's external affairs office in Sacramento, collaborating with former Santa Clara County supervisor Rod Diridon to draft a budget trailer bill for the California legislature that required federally funded university transportation research centers to automatically receive any and all required matching funds from the state, which was signed into law by Governor Pete Wilson in 1999 and played a key role in establishing METRANS as a transportation research institute in Los Angeles.

 He founded and directed the transportation engineering program at USC, an interdisciplinary initiative that spanned across multiple departments.
 He served in several administrative capacities, including 26 years as faculty in residence at the USC Honors House, department chair, vice dean for academic programs, and four terms as president of the engineering faculty at USC.